SimY4/SimY4/content/posts/005-brief-introduction-to-ct.md

 }
 ```

+A category with a single object is called monoid.
 Now, let's try to define the Kleisli category in a generic way.
 To do this we'll need one extra helper trait with some standard scala plumbing to make it into a nice syntax.

 ```scala
 trait Shmancy[F[_]] {